Why I Cut Up My Drivers License, Social Security Card and Debit Card

 I still have my passport and birth certificate.
 The video was not intended to make it appear that I have no forms of ID.
-You can see them in the beginning of the video.
-For now I will continue to have those forms of identification but it is possible that I will decide to have no identification in the future.
+You can see them at the beginning of the video.
+For now, I will continue to have those forms of identification but it is possible that I will decide to have no identification in the future.

 Am I independently wealthy?